 Every piece starts as a sketch.
-I create the design, then model the design in wax using specialized wax carving tools, files, a straight pin, and magnifying glasses to capture the details.
-Pictured are flowers in various stages of progress, and the beginnings of a ring.
+I create the design, then carve the design in wax using specialized wax carving tools, files, a straight pin, and magnifying glasses to capture the details.

 READY FOR CASTING

 Even though duplicates are made from molds, each wax needs to be fine tuned after being released from the mold.
-The waxes pictured are ready to cast.
-Soon they will be handwriting charms, rings, necklaces, bracelets, and earrings in sterling silver.
+I go over each piece to clean up any flashing from the molds, and crisp up detail that may have gotten lost.

 Now Richard creates a mold for casting.
 This is called investing.
 The trees are put into stainless steel flasks.
 He creates a mold around the wax tree with investment, which is a very fine plaster.
 The investment has to go through various steps including mixing and then vacuuming out the air that gets introduced from the mixing before it sets up.
 He's got 9 minutes.

 The flask is put into the vacuum chamber, then vacuumed to pull the air out of the investment.
 This prevents bubbles from clinging to the waxes.
-On the right, you can see the air being pulled out of the investment.
-The same process is used when Richard makes the rubber molds shown in the previous pictures.
+You can see the air being pulled out of the investment.
+The same process is used when we make the rubber molds shown in the previous photos.

 DEWAXING AND BURNOUT